1 killed, 48 wounded when crowd was fired upon at chaotic Gaza aid site, health officials say

 GHF says it has established four hubs, two of which have begun operating in the now mostly uninhabited southern city of Rafah.
 They are guarded by private security contractors and have chain-link fences channeling Palestinians into a what resemble military bases surrounded by large sand berms.

-Israeli forces are stationed nearby in what Israel refers to as the Morag corridor, a military zone separating Rafah from the rest of the territory.
+Israeli forces are stationed nearby in a military zone separating Rafah from the rest of the territory.

 Israeli Prime Minister Benjamin Netanyahu said Tuesday that “there was some loss of control momentarily” at the distribution point, adding that "happily, we brought it under control.”